Mortgage Lender Overlays On FHA And VA Loans

 - Mortgage Lender Overlays

-All banks and mortgage companies need to follow mortgage loan program guidelines.
-However, every bank and/or mortgage lender can have their own mortgage lender overlays.
+All banks and mortgage companies need to follow loan program guidelines.
+However, every bank and/or lender can have their own overlays.
+In this article, we will cover and discuss common Mortgage Lender Overlays On FHA And VA Loans imposed by lenders.

 Here are the mortgage loan programs: